ipfs/specs/src/architecture/unixfs.md

 the index of which indicates which entry they are to be applied to.
 Where entries are `HAMTShard`s, an empty message is added.

-One advantage of this method is that if we expand stored metadata to include entry types and sizes we can perform directory listings without needing to fetch further entry nodes (excepting `HAMTShard` nodes), though without removing the storage of these datums elsewhere in the spec we run the risk of having non-canonical data locations and perhaps conflicting data as we traverse through trees containing both UnixFS v1 and v1.5 nodes.
+One advantage of this method is that, if we expand stored metadata to include entry types and sizes, we can perform directory listings without needing to fetch further entry nodes (excepting `HAMTShard` nodes).
+However, without removing the storage of these datums elsewhere in the spec, we run the risk of having non-canonical data locations and perhaps conflicting data as we traverse through trees containing both UnixFS v1 and v1.5 nodes.

 This was rejected for the following reasons:

-1. When creating a UnixFS node there's no way to record metadata without wrapping it in a directory.
+1. When creating a UnixFS node, there's no way to record metadata without wrapping it in a directory.
 2. If you access any UnixFS node directly by its [CID], there is no way of recreating the metadata which limits flexibility.
-3. In order to list the contents of a directory including entry types and sizes, you have to fetch the root node of each entry anyway so the performance benefit of including some metadata in the containing directory is negligible in this use case.
+3. In order to list the contents of a directory including entry types and sizes, you have to fetch the root node of each entry, so the performance benefit of including some metadata in the containing directory is negligible in this use case.